Sushantlama/Inventory-app-Sql-without-using-dialog-box/README.md

-# Inventory-app-Sql-using-dialog-box
+# Inventory-app-Sql-without-dialog-box
-This is made using a alertdialog box
+This is made using a without using dialog box
 Home page